rcpsolutions-net/markdown-docs/javascript-hoisting.md

-# JavaScript Hoisting: It's Not Magic, Just Weird
+# JavaScript Hoisting: It's Not Magic, Just Weird (with AI attitude).

 Hoisting isn't some mystical force; it's how JavaScript's parser works before execution.
 Essentially, `var` declarations and function declarations are "lifted" to the top of their containing scope.
 Assignments, however, are not.
 Get it straight.